WEREMSOFT/raylib-wiki-fork/Working-on-GNU-Linux.md

 ```
 In case any dependencies are missing, cmake will tell you.

 _NOTE:_ raylib is configurable and can be be built in a variety of ways.
-Please read [`src/CMakeOptions.txt`](https://github.com/raysan5/raylib/blob/master/src/CMakeOptions.txt) for a full listing of available options and values.
-Alternatively, you may use the curses UI provided by `ccmake(1)` for configuring raylib.
+See the [CMake Build Options](https://github.com/raysan5/raylib/wiki/CMake-Build-Options) for a full listing of available options and values.
+Alternatively, you may use the curses UI provided by `ccmake(1)` for interactively configuring raylib.

 ## Building Examples